Play NJ has learned the retail sportsbook at Freehold Raceway is now taking bets.

-Parx Casino sent out an email to customers Monday afternoon announcing the sportsbook at the New Jersey racetrack will be opening Sept.
+Parx Casino sent out an email to customers on Sept.
+1 announcing that the sportsbook at the New Jersey racetrack would be opening Sept.
 9. The brief announcement did not include much in the way of details.

 The email noted that the new retail sportsbook would open the week after the Kentucky Derby, too.

 “Come place all your race bets for Kentucky Derby and all racing action.
 Then, starting 9/9, you can also place your bets on pro and college football, basketball and hockey playoffs, baseball and so much more!”

 However, there is nothing about operating hours, betting windows or even the location of the sportsbook within Freehold Raceway.
 For now, the Freehold website is also devoid of information.

 Freehold, which is located in Monmouth County, is a joint venture between Greenwood Racing and Penn National Gaming.
 Greenwood is the parent company of Parx Casino in Bensalem, PA.

 With NFL betting in its sights, Freehold Raceway’s new Parx Sportsbook comes at an opportune time.
 But in truth, Freehold sportsbook plans have always been under wraps.